manatran/mixed-reality/README.md

 git clone https://github.com/manatran/mixed_reality.git
 ```

-In order to run correctly, please run this project in either a local or remote server.
+In order to run correctly, this project needs to be run on a (local) server.

 ## Contributors